peterjmarko/llm-narrative-framework/ROADMAP.md

 ## Tasks Prior to Publication

-### Code Development
+### Code Development and Testing

+This phase focuses on achieving a fully validated and stable codebase before the final data generation run.

-- [ ] **Update and Restore Test Coverage**
+- [ ] **Complete Test Coverage for Existing Framework**
-  - [ ] Update all PowerShell and Python tests to reflect the current codebase.
+  - [ ] Update and complete the test suites for all existing Python scripts and PowerShell wrappers.
+- [ ] **Develop `new_study.ps1` Orchestrator**
+  - [ ] Implement the `new_study.ps1` workflow to automate multi-experiment studies based on a factor matrix in `config.ini`.
-  - [ ] Ensure the test suite is robust and provides thorough coverage.
+- [ ] **Test the New Study Orchestrator**
+  - [ ] Create and execute a scripted integration test for the `new_study.ps1` script to ensure it correctly manages the study lifecycle.

 ### Resolution of Known Issues

+The following issues will be addressed concurrently during the "Code Development and Testing" phase.

+-   **Inconsistent Configuration Logic**:
+    -   Currently, `config.ini` entries for file paths (e.g., `personalities_src`) include the parent directory (`data/`).
+The best practice is for the config to only contain the filename, with the Python scripts being responsible for building the full path.
+This should be refactored across the codebase for consistency.
 -   **Inconsistent Logging**:
     -   The log file for `repair_experiment.ps1` is not as detailed as those from other scripts.
     -   The `process_study.ps1` workflow does not currently generate a dedicated log file.
     -   Log files from migration scripts contain unnecessary PowerShell transcript headers and footers.
 -   **Redundant API Calls**: Forcing a migration on an already `VALIDATED` experiment unnecessarily re-runs all LLM API calls.

+### Final Validation and Data Generation

+- [ ] **Execute Full End-to-End Study**
+  - [ ] Run the complete data preparation pipeline (`prepare_data.ps1`) to generate a fresh, final dataset from live sources.
+  - [ ] Conduct the full experimental study, varying all three core factors (model name, group size, mapping strategy) to produce the final results.
+  - [ ] This will serve as the final end-to-end validation of the entire framework and will generate the definitive data used in the manuscript.

-### Documentation
+### Final Documentation Polish

-- [ ] **Final Documentation Polish**
+- [ ] **Update All Documents with Final Results**
-  - [ ] Replace placeholder LLM names (e.g., `GPT-5`, `Gemini 2.5 Pro`) in `article_main_text.md` with the specific, versioned models that were actually used in the research.
-This is critical for scientific reproducibility.
+  - [ ] Replace placeholder LLM names in `article_main_text.md` with the specific, versioned models used in the final study.
-  - [ ] Update counts and test results with actual research results.
+  - [ ] Update all tables, figures, counts, and statistical results in the article and documentation to reflect the final generated data.
-  - [ ] Ensure all data files, scripts, and supplementary materials are clean, well-documented, and easy for an external researcher to understand.
+  - [ ] Perform a final review of all documents to ensure they are clean, consistent, and easy for an external researcher to understand.

-## Online Presence & Open Science
+## Online Presence & Final Review

 - [ ] **Establish Public Repository**
   - [ ] Create a public GitHub repository for the project.
   - [ ] Push all final code, data, and documentation to the repository.
+- [ ] **Final Co-Author Review**
+  - [ ] Provide the co-author with the final manuscript, the live repository link, and a summary of the final results.
+  - [ ] Incorporate any final revisions from the co-author and push updates to the repository.
 - [ ] **Update Author Profiles**
   - [ ] Update ORCID profile with the new publication/project.
 - [ ] **Preprint Publication**